 Rock Hill South Carolina Supplemental Medicare Plans

-Although Original Medicare covers a large portion of your medical costs, you are still responsible for paying 20%.
-Rock Hill residents can use additional Supplemental Medicare plans to fill in this gap.
+Although Original Medicare covers a large portion of your medical costs, you’re still responsible for paying 20%.
+Rock Hill residents can use supplemental Medicare plans to fill this gap.
 We’ll be exploring some data based on an average 70-year-old male beneficiary.

 Affordable Medicare Advantage Plans in Rock Hill, South Carolina

 Eight thousand six hundred sixty-six senior citizens currently call Rock Hill their home.
-Of health conditions, high blood pressure is the most severe as 34% of seniors deal with this condition.
-There are 37 Medicare Advantage (MA) plans available in Rock Hill to choose from.
+Of health conditions, high blood pressure is the most severe, as 34% of seniors deal with this condition.
+There is 37 Medicare Advantage (MA) plans available in Rock Hill.

 Many residents also choose Humana due to its wide availability and comprehensive coverage.
-Like Wellcare, it’s a Local PPO, and however, it has a slightly lower MOOP of $6,100.
+Like Wellcare, it’s a Local PPO, but it has a slightly lower MOOP of $6,100.

 Finally, there’s Cigna which is an HMO.
 The main difference between an HMO and a PPO is that an HMO restricts a patient from finding a physician within their network (or to pay out-of-pocket expenses).
 Its MOOP is $5,900.